Christie Farrell Lee & Bell

 Community Support

 Shirley and the Leonard brothers were arrested in 2013 and charged with counts of murder and arson, but their trials weren’t enacted until 2015.
 For the two year span between, the Richmond Hill community had to move on without knowing the fate of those who had injured them.
 Today, save for a few vacant lots, the thirty three homes destroyed in the explosion have been rebuilt.
 However, some residents moved away, unable to cope with the memories.
 For many victims of fires and explosions, returning to real life and a feeling of safety can be difficult.
-Support groups for those with similar injuries or just gatherings of close friends and family can help ease a burn victim back into normal life.
+Support groups for those with similar injuries or just gatherings of close friends and family can help ease a burn injury victim back into normal life.

 Justice

 Whether they stayed or left the neighborhood, all those impacted by the Richmond Hill explosion got a sense of closure on July 14 of 2015, when Mark Leonard was found guilty on 53 counts, including charges of arson, insurance fraud, conspiracy to commit murder, and murder.
 Monserrate Shirley took a plea deal and testified against her boyfriend during the trial.
 While punishing the person responsible won’t bring back the victims’ lives or restore the lost time, it does give a sense of finality to all impacted.
+This is where a burn injury lawyer in Indiana can help people get justice during these catastrophic events.

 Have you been injured as a result of fire or arson?
 Every Indianapolis medical malpractice lawyer at Christie Farrell Lee & Bell has experience and can help you explore your options.